 In Test Mode the CPU has unrestricted access to the whole memory.
-In Boot Mode and Mifare Mode access is limited to the Test-ROM and the smaller parts of the EEPROM (64 Byte).
-In System Mode and User Mode the respective other parts are accessible, namely the Application-ROM and the larger part of EEPROM.
+In Boot Mode and Mifare Mode access is limited to the Test-ROM and the smaller part of the EEPROM (128 Byte), additionally a small amount of RAM is temporarily reserved in Boot Mode.
+In System Mode and User Mode the respective other parts are accessible, namely the Application-ROM and the larger part of the EEPROM.
 The User Mode is further restricted by the memory management unit, which can be configured in System Mode.

-Note that the RAM is also furthermore split in two parts 3328 general purpose RAM and 1280 FameXE RAM.
+Note that the RAM is also furthermore split in two parts 3584 Bytes general purpose RAM and 2560 Bytes FameXE RAM.
 The whole RAM is accessible for the CPU, but the FameXE co-processor can only access the FameXE RAM.
 The FameXE can access its RAM part without control (with regard to access rights) by the memory management unit.
 Since the MMU does not control accesses of the FameXE, software which has access to the FameXE implicitly has access to this part of the RAM.
 This holds also for the EEPROM: FameXE accesses to the EEPROM are not controlled by the MMU, software which has access to the FameXE implicitly has access to this part of the EEPROM.
 However, the separation into parts is enforced also for the FameXE.